 I love veggies!

 Well, I love all food, but that's a different story.
-Today, let's make a super easy gluten free side dish - hibachi vegetables at home!
+Today, let's make a super easy vegan side dish - hibachi vegetables at home!

 This method is just like the hibachi shrimp method from a few weeks ago and could OF COURSE be used with any veggie you like!